 Unfortunately, returning residents are not able to select non-returning housing residents as roommates.
 This includes incoming freshmen/transfer students and current off-campus students.

-Can I preference more than 3 roommates?
+Can I request more than 3 roommates?

 Yes, if you and 4 other students would like to select a triple room connected to a double room, you can contact the Assignments staff in the University Housing office to request 4 roommates.
 You should request 3 of your 4 roommate requests using the instructions found in the Roommate Request Process section above.